connjer78/BWPR/README.md

 - Provides a spacious popup interface with all options visible without scrolling
 - Adds a link from each new card back to the source card as an attachment
 - Copies the description from the source card to each new card
+- Allows setting distinct due dates for each new card

 ## Files
 - `index.html`: The connector file for the Power-Up (active)